RubalaMohan/empty/story.md

 "You laughed when I said I would repay you," said the Mouse.
 "Now you see that even a Mouse can help a Lion."

 Moral-"A kindness is never wasted."

+A Lion lay asleep in the forest, his great head resting on his paws.
+A timid little Mouse came upon him unexpectedly, and in her fright and haste to get away, ran across the Lion's nose.
+Roused from his nap, the Lion laid his huge paw angrily on the tiny creature to kill her.